shooshtarilab/TMExplorer/README.md

 ### Large datasets

-The following is a list of datasets I was unable to convert between sparse and dense formats on my personal machine (Ryzen 5 3600, 16gb RAM)
+The following is a list of datasets that can not be converted between sparse and dense formats on a personal machine (Ryzen 5 3600, 16gb RAM)

 * Van Galen, Cell 2019, GSE116256
 * Azizi, Cell 2018, GSE114727